Basic Science Research

 Denis Evseenko, MD, PhD, bridges studies of early embryogenesis and stem cell biology to clinically relevant application of stem cell and small-molecule-based therapies.
 Current work addresses an unsolved question in the skeletal biology: What are the cellular and molecular components of the “niche” required for the long-term maintenance of cartilage-committed progenitors capable of differentiation into articular chondrocytes?

 Recently, his research group defined the developmental progression through which primordial mesenchymal cells commit to the chondrocyte lineage in vivo.
 Based on these findings, the group now focuses on developing novel translational pluripotent stem cell and small-molecule-based approaches for articular cartilage and bone regeneration.
 His laboratory is actively using pre-clinical in vivo models of cartilage and bone injury and repair.
-Visit the Evseenko Lab webiste.
+Visit the Evseenko Lab website.

 Thomas Lozito, PhD, joined our department on Feb.
 1, 2019.
 Lizards are the closest relatives of mammals that exhibit the amazing ability to regrow amputated tails.
 In doing so, lizards regenerate several tissues including cartilage, peripheral nerves, spinal cords, muscle and skin.
 The Lozito Lab examines wound healing in lizards and mice — including commonalities, differences and the underlying causes of varying outcomes — for the purpose of improving human regeneration.